coffeecocoa/coffeecocoa.github.io/_posts/2021-05-09-nintendo-switch-review-and-price.md

 </p>

-The Switch Dock is a block-shaped black plastic dock measuring 4.0 by 6.8 by 1.9 inches for charging the Switch.
+The Switch Dock is a block-shaped black plastic dock measuring 4.0 by 6.8 by 1.9 inches for charging the Switch...

-HDMI output that allows you to connect it to your TV and play 1080p on a large screen and provides three USB 3.0 ports for storage and accessories.
+HDMI output that allows you to connect it to your TV and play 1080p on a large screen and provides three USB 3.0 ports for storage and accessories...

 ### Nintendo Switch Rail